 Managing Your Consolidated Debt

 After obtaining and using the loan to pay off your existing debts, it’s crucial to manage this new debt carefully.
-This involves creating a repayment plan that suits your budget while ensuring timely payments.
+This involves creating a repayment plan that suits your budget while aiming for timely payments to help maintain good standing with your lender.

 Consider setting up automatic payments to avoid missing any due dates.
 Doing so can prevent late fees and potentially improve your credit score over time.
 Organization is key to successful debt management.